playswap-org/play-docs/our-token/public-sale.md

 To use the blockchain you will always have to pay GAS fees.
 These fees are paid in CRO.
 Therefore you should always have a bit of CRO in your wallet.
 No worries, the GAS fees are small and a balance of 10 CRO is more than enough to keep in your wallet.
 - After you send the funds to your wallet, you just need to visit our website and that's it.

-## Already have a wallet?
-Click here to buy now.

 Let us know if you have any questions and we will be happy to help you.